High Dimensional Mode Hunting Using Pettiest Components Analysis: Introduction

-All these arguments are informative but none, to the best of our knowledge, have tried to make a systematic use of the pettiest components in their own right.
-That is, most criticisms have focused on the negative aspect of finding isolated counterexamples showing that principal components regression is not desirable, based on the underlying assumption that the leading principal components are better, but none has focused on the positive aspect of systematically selecting the pettiest components.
-In this article we take advantage from these pettiest components.
-In fact, a modification of a mode hunting algorithm will show that the smallest regions of the same probability are achieved using the pettiest components.
-Intuitively, the result presented here follows this very simple idea: In a space $S \subset \mathbb R^p$, define a $\beta$-mode of a continuous distribution as the region of the space with the smallest volume constrained to have a probability $\beta$.
+Our reasoning goes the other way around ---we take advantage from these pettiest components in order to find modes.
+We will show that the smallest regions of the same probability are achieved using the pettiest components (Section \ref{Sec:PetTheorems}).
+Intuitively, the result presented here follows this idea: In a space $S \subset \mathbb R^p$, define a $\beta$\textbf{-mode} of a continuous distribution as the region of the space with the smallest volume constrained to have a probability $\beta$.
 Assume the underlying distribution of a $p$-dimensional vector $\mathbf x$ is a multivariate normal, and that we project it to a $p'$-dimensional space, with $p' < p$.
 Then the box that minimizes the size, among all possible boxes of probability $\beta$, is the one projected over the subspace of the orthogonal variables with the smallest variance.

-This work can be seen as a continuation of \citet{DiazDazardRao2017}, where the optimality, in terms of smallest volume, of the $p$-dimensional box centered around the mean in the direction of the eigenvectors was proved for a multivariate normal distribution.
+This work can be seen as a continuation of \cite{DiazDazardRao2017}, where the optimality, in terms of smallest volume, of the $p$-dimensional box centered around the mean in the direction of the eigenvectors was proved for a multivariate normal distribution.
 The next obvious step, the reduction of dimensionality to $p'$ dimensions, is accomplished here; but contrary to common practice, we show that the optimal $p'$-box is obtained when the $p$-dimensional box in the previous step is projected to the subspace of the $p'$ pettiest components.